 Ah, hlalin, do not fault her for leaving.
-She did not mean to mishandle your heart so cruelly.
-In three days' time you will understand why.
+She did not mean to mishandle your heart.
+In three days’ time you will understand why.

 On the first day, the Mask in Black appeared to the girl at the banks of the vagrant river.
 The girl was scrubbing her hands clean, scrubbing her face clean.
 She startled badly when she noticed the other woman.

 “I won’t tell,” the masked woman said, staying her with a hand.

 “I did a very bad thing,” The girl confessed.
 She raised the mangled body of a pakaquoia out of the river, a strange, craven creature of silk and straw.
 It lay limp in her hands.

 “It wouldn’t stop,” The girl said, tears spilling out of her eyes.
 “It just wouldn’t stop.
 It sang and sang and all the words in the song were awful, just awful, like something out of a nightmare.
 I didn’t mean to hurt it.
 I just wanted it to stop.”

 The masked woman knelt down beside the girl, touching her shoulder gently.
 “Mu piché, it was a bad thing you did, but the river can’t wash away what idle hands can mend.
 Lay her in the water tonight.
 Tomorrow, I will show you how…”

 On the second day, the Mask in Black brought needles, twine, and sprigs of brittlebush to the vagrant river.
 Together, they mended the raw seams of the girl’s pakaquoia.